Personal Independence Payment (PIP)

 Decision

-Once the assessment has finished, it will be returned and a PIP case manager will consider all the information, including the advice from the health assessor and information you have given.
+Once the assessment has finished, it will be returned and a PIP case manager will consider all the information, including the report from the independent health assessor and information you have given.

 The case manager will make a decision on your claim and write to you with a clear explanation of how it was made.